Handling payroll, even with the help of a payroll service, can still be complex.

 Handling payroll can be a hassle for most HR employees.
 There are many problems that can arise while doing payroll.
 However, once the risk is acknowledged, they're typically easy to prevent.
 Here are four common payroll issues and how to avoid them.

 Outdated payroll solutions

 One investment you should make is a service that accurately tracks your workers' time in and out.
-Using an outdated or faulty system can cause an array of issues, from late payments to miscalculated overtime, that lead to a domino effect.
+Using an outdated or faulty system can cause an array of issues such as late payments or miscalculated overtime, which can cause a domino effect.

 According to Robin Schwartz, human resources professional at MFG Jobs, some payroll processing systems might not be reliable, especially when you're on a deadline.
 In other words, employees might be paid late, forcing HR to cut special checks outside of the regular pay period.

 Additionally, many employees might hit overtime without intending to do so.